Dirk Nannes: Progression to first-class cricket

 Nannes was eventually called up to the Victorian Bushrangers side in early 2006, where he made his first-class and List A debuts.
-He has ability to bowl more than 150 km/hr speed.

 In his second first-class cricket game he played in the 2005/06 Pura Cup final in which the Queensland Bulls amassed a record 6 for 900 declared.
 Nannes took three wickets in the innings and when it came Victoria's time to bat he was the last wicket to fall in the match.

 He signed for Middlesex during the 2008 English Domestic season, qualifying as a non-overseas player due to his Dutch passport.
-Nannes struggled with injury in the 2008 season but was a member of Middlesex's Twenty20 triumph, and took 20 wickets at 19, including a haul of 6/32 in the county championship.
+Nannes struggled with injury during that season but was a member of Middlesex's Twenty20 triumph, and took 20 wickets at 19, including a haul of 6/32 in the county championship.

 In the 2008 Sheffield Shield, Nannes took his career best figures of 7/50.
 In his first innings against Western Australia in Perth, he produced highly unusual innings figures of 1/2 off 0.1 overs, bowling a wicket then two beamers in succession and being banned from bowling for the remainder of the innings.

 In February 2010 Dirk Nannes retired from first class cricket.
 He said, "Having been able to play just one game in the longer format this season due to injury, this decision will allow me to concentrate on 50 over and Twenty20 cricket and extend my career with Victoria and Australia".

 He played for Delhi Daredevils in the IPL II and III, where he led the bowling attack.
 The team kept Glenn McGrath on the benches to play him.
 But in the auctions for IPL IV, he was purchased by Royal Challengers Bangalore for $650,000, where he was expected to open the bowling along with Zaheer Khan.
 After a couple of matches Nannes sustained a side strain and was ruled out of the IPL; he was later replaced by Chris Gayle.

 In 2010, Nannes played for Nottinghamshire in the revamped domestic T20 tournament in England.

-On 12 June 2012, it was announced Chennai Super Kings signed Dirk Nannes from Royal Challengers Bangalore.
+In 2013, Nannes played IPL for the Chennai Super Kings.

 In July 2012, Nannes signed a one-year deal with cricket club the Sydney Thunder.

 Sylhet Royals of the Bangladesh Premier League signed Nannes to play for the 2013 BPL season.

 On 26 April 2014, Nannes signed for English county Somerset for their entire T20 season.